Meet Carolina Alumni

 “My education at UNC was vital to my career, and key members of the Department of Political Science were instrumental in helping me find a great job at UMBC.
 I remember my days in Chapel Hill fondly, and am proud to be a Tar Heel and a graduate of UNC’s doctoral program in political science.”

-Dr. Chuck Cushman (Ph.D., 1996) is Dean of Academics in the College of International Security Affairs at the National Defense University, Fort McNair, Washington, DC.
+Dr. Chuck Cushman (Ph.D., 1996 is Associate Provost at the National Defense University, Fort McNair, Washington, DC).
 He came to NDU from Georgetown, where he was a Senior Fellow at Georgetown’s Government Affairs Institute (2011-14).
 Previously, he spent a decade as an associate professor at the Graduate School of Political Management at The George Washington University, where he taught courses on political history, politics and public policy, national security policymaking, and Congress’s roles in defense policy.
 He was Acting Director of the School 2010-11.